aerugo/graph-ryder-dashboard-v2/README.md

 2. Run `mongod` in a separate shell to keep an instance of the MongoDB Daemon running

-3. Run `graph-ryder-api` in a separate shell to keep an instance running
+3. Run `avres-api` in a separate shell to keep an instance running

 4. Run `gulp serve` to start the development server.
 It should automatically open the client in your browser when ready.